DonMohamed/Practice/README.md

-# To-Do-List Application in Python using Falsk
+# To-Do-List Application in Python using Flask

 ## Setting Up the Application